USGS Volcanoes: Notices released in the last day.

 Current Aviation Color Code: YELLOW

-AVO continues to closely monitor activity at Mount Spurr for signals indicating the volcano is moving closer to an eruption using local seismic, infrasound, and GNSS (GPS) stations, web cameras, airborne and satellite gas measurements, regional infrasound, lightning networks, and satellite images.
-Based on previous eruptions, additional changes in earthquakes, ground deformation, the summit lake, and fumaroles would be expected if magma moves closer to the surface.
-Therefore, if an eruption occurred, it would be preceded by additional signals that would allow advance warning.
+Although low-level unrest continues, no changes have been observed in the monitoring data to indicate that the volcano is moving closer to an eruption.
+Based on previous eruptions, changes from current activity in the earthquakes, ground deformation, summit lake conditions, and fumarolic activity would be expected if magma began to move closer to the surface.
+Therefore, if an eruption occurred, it would be preceded by additional signals allowing warning.

 GREAT SITKIN (VNUM #311120)